Otembas/Courses/README.md

-## Add new features and expand API
+## Adapt system for new hardware platform and optimize performance